datsfilipe/datsfilipe/README.md

 <!-- about me -->
 <h1 align="left">Hi, I'm Filipe Lima</h1>

-- I'm a Front-end Web Developer 🎨
+- I'm a front-end web developer 🎨

 - I’m at my first job as a developer, gaining experience 👨🏼‍🏭